davidmytton/home/content/sustainable-computing.md

   already know the topic, but a great intro to the current state of things.
 - [**Hot Carbon 2022**](https://hotcarbon.org/): A conference/workshop all about
   sustainable computing, with videos and papers for most of the talks.
+- [**Guarantees of Origin, Renewable Energy Certificates and the Residual Mix in LCA**](https://www.ecocostsvalue.com/lca/gos-and-recs-in-lca/): A good summary of the complications of measuring where renewable energy is generated and how to account for it.
+Relevant for understanding "100% clean energy" claims with PPAs and RECs.
 - [**Open Sustainable Technology**](https://opensustain.tech): A list of open tech projects, libraries, data, tools, and other useful things.
 - [**Principles of Green Software Engineering**](https://principles.green/): A